almic/language-apidoc/README.md

 ## apiDoc highlighting for Atom

+**Because tree-sitter is still in development, this pacakge will disable JSDoc highlighting in apiDoc comment blocks.
+If this is causing problems for you, the only solution is to disable tree-sitter in your settings.**

+**Also, Python is broken.
+I really don't understand why.
+Trying to get this fixed ASAP**

 The official unofficial atom grammar package for [apiDoc](http://apidocjs.com/).
 Install this and *it just works*.
 No extra setup neccessary.

 * ```apm install language-apidoc```